romailkhan/G-BertV2/README.md

         ├── [ 371]  bert_config.json
         └── [ 12M]  pytorch_model.bin
 ```
-### Preprocessing Data
-We have released the preprocessing codes named data/EDA.ipynb to process data using raw files from MIMIC-III dataset.
-You can download data files from [MIMIC](https://mimic.physionet.org/gettingstarted/dbsetup/) and get necessary mapping files from [GAMENet](https://github.com/sjy1203/GAMENet).

-### Quick Test
+## run validation tests
-To validate the performance of G-Bert, you can run the following script since we have provided the trained model binary file and well-preprocessed data.
+to validate the performance of G-Bert v2, you can run the following script since we have provided the trained model binary file and well-preprocessed data.
 ```bash
 cd code/
 python run_gbert.py --model_name GBert-predict --use_pretrain --pretrain_dir ../saved/GBert-predict --graph
 ```
-## Cite

-Please cite our paper if you find this code helpful:
+## original source citation and code:
 ```
 @article{shang2019pre,
   title={Pre-training of Graph Augmented Transformers for Medication Recommendation},